groovy-tutorial/groovy-tutorial/manuscript/09/09_25_Subclassing.md

 ## Type comparison

-The `in` operator[^inopref] makes it possible to determine if class `extends` another class or `implements` an interface or a trait.
+The `in` operator[^inopref] makes it possible to determine if one class `extends` another class or `implements` an interface or a trait.
 The example below demonstrates a set of checks against the `SuperHero` class

 {lang=Java}
     class Person {}